Objectives of the service

 Service/ system concept

-Service products will be made accessible as per end user needs.
-This could be via a GMV hosted geospatial web platform, API calls to a cloud hosted server, or data products delivered in a format to be ingested by existing GIS workflows.
+Service products are ad-hoc to end user needs, whom can access either through a hosted geospatial web platform, or through API calls to a cloud hosted server, or through data products delivered in a format to be ingested by existing GIS workflows.

 User discussions so far indicate the need for services in four application areas: